CloudVLab/qwiklabs-content-bundle-spec/course-bundle-spec.md

 ```

 Note that all of the main chunks of localized content (title, description, objectives, audience, and prerequisites) are HTML content that may be displayed in various contexts.
-All of these chunks will be sanitized according to [instruction-html-spec.md](./instruction-html-spec.md).
+All of these chunks will be sanitized according to the restricted set in the [HTML spec](./html-spec.md).

 ### Attribute specification
 The full specification is as follows: